-- 3. Once your plug-in has generated output, look for a the output file with the name you specified and the .txt extension ("libraryLogger.txt" in this example). - In Windows, the file is located in your My Documents folder. - In Mac OS, the file is located in the Documents folder inside your home directory.
+- 3. Once your plug-in has generated output, look for a the output file with the name you specified and the .txt extension ("libraryLogger.txt" in this example). - In Windows, the file is located in user's Documents/LrClassicLogs folder inside the home directory. - In macOS, the file is located in user's Documents/LrClassicLogs folder inside the home directory.